 Of course, there is one form of help that's always welcome: cleaning up after the mess.
 For that, we invented the Magic Mat.
 It comes in the Perfect Package 4.0, and it makes clean up a cinch.
 Just remember to put it down before you groom.
 We didn't make it for covering messes indefinitely.

-But if you don’t shave, you’ll still be our friend.
-Remember, there is a difference in men's vs women's razors.
-The truth is that trimmers are advanced enough these days that you don’t really need to touch naked steel to your delicate parts.
+But if you don't shave, you'll still be our friend.
+Remember, there is a difference in men's vs. women's razors.
+The truth is that trimmers are advanced enough these days that you don't need to touch naked steel to your delicate parts.
 If you insist, a safety razor and one of the lubricants listed above should get you where you want to go.
 You can also do this work above a Magic Mat to double down on easy cleaning.

-A lot of guys don’t understand this, but showering is the most important part of manscaping.
+Many guys don't understand this, but showering is the most important part of male grooming.
 There are so many ways everyone else gets this wrong.
-For starters, you shouldn’t shower before you groom (that’s the most common bad advice on the entire internet).
-While warm water can soften hair follicles, it’s completely unnecessary for using a trimmer.
-What’s far more important is that you clear away clipped hair and exfoliate your skin after a trim.
-We already mentioned how grooming can cause a buildup of dead skin cells.
+For starters, you shouldn't shower before you groom (that's the most common bad advice on the entire internet).
+While warm water can soften hair follicles, it's completely unnecessary to use a trimmer.
+What's far more important is that you clear away clipped hair and exfoliate your skin after a trim.
+We already mentioned how grooming could cause a buildup of dead skin cells.
 Take care of that right away.

 The natural response to this is to groom in the shower.
 That's not much better.
 Clogged drain aside, grooming in the shower will likely keep you in the running water for too long.
 Tap water isn't kind to skin, so you're trading one form of harm for another.

-The ideal manscaping order is groom first, then shower with warm water.
+The ideal shaving order is to groom first, then shower with warm water.
 In that shower, you want to gently exfoliate with Crop Cleanser.
-It'll promote super healthy skin, and it will make you smell really good.
+It'll promote super healthy skin, and it will make you smell good.